 In chapter 5 of the companion book, there are three spreads.
 One is the calendar spread, which deals 1-3 cards in a circle for each month of the coming year.
 One is the “shining star spread,” an 11-card spread that I had never seen before, and which has no further description in the book.
 The last is a 30-card spread based on the 10 of Sensations from the Rock Art Tarot itself.
 The introduction to the spread says that it “represents the physical, spiritual, and mental success available in this incarnation.”
 It looks like a very detailed and interesting spread, and a good challenge for people who like large spreads.
 Finally, chapter 6 contains a list of the cards with the geographic locations from which the symbols were taken.
 Finally, the book contains a glossary of terms and a bibliography.

 Readers who don't like primitive art will be put off by this deck, but I think Roelen has done a very good job of revitalizing this ancient artform with modern colors and interpretations.
 There's a good deal of depth to the images that doesn't meet the eye immediately.
 This deck is probably not suitable for a beginner, because the cards don't always correspond to any existing system and are often difficult to interpret intuitively.
 However, more advanced readers who want a challenge to their intuition and who appreciate primitive art may find the Rock Art Tarot to be an underappreciated gem.

-See card images from the Rock Art Tarot
+See sample card images from the Rock Art Tarot